If you or someone you know is in crisis and needs help now, call Lifeline - 13 11 14 or 000

 Suicidal thoughts do not always result in the person making an attempt to take their life, but it's crucial to help them find the right help as soon as possible.

-If you are concerned about someone in your life possibly having suicidal thoughts, there are few things you can do immediately:
+If you are concerned about someone in your life possibly having suicidal thoughts, there are a few things you can do immediately:

 - Listen compassionately, ask open questions in a way that encourages the person to share their thoughts and feelings with you.
 Have a conversation.